-The Alexa Skills Kit Command-Line Interface (ASK CLI) is a tool by which developers can manage their Alexa skills and related resources such as interaction models and account linking from the command line.
-It can be used interactively, in scripts, or can be plugged into any build system or continuous integration or continuous development product that supports command-line execution steps.
-It performs skill management actions by calling the Skill Management API (SMAPI) under the hood.
+The Alexa Skills Kit Command Line Interface (ASK CLI) is a tool that developers use to manage their Alexa skills and related resources, such as interaction models and account linking details, from the command line.
+It can be used interactively, in scripts, or can be plugged into any build system or continuous integration or continuous deployment product that supports command line execution steps.
+It performs skill management actions by calling the Alexa Skill Management API under the hood.
 ASK CLI can be used to create, read, update, and test Alexa skills and connected AWS Lambda functions, as well as to submit skills for certification or withdraw them.

-See Alexa Command-Line Interface Quick Start to get started with ASK CLI.
-The ASK CLI makes it easy to do the following:
+See Alexa Command Line Interface Quick Start to see the prerequisites and to get started with ASK CLI.
+The ASK CLI makes it easy to do the following, among other tasks:

 - Create a new skill project

-- Clone existing skill to a local skill project
+- Clone an existing skill to a local skill project

 - Call individual Alexa Skill Management APIs